rasor/rasor.github.io/content/2017/2017-09-30A-PelicanThemes.md

 }
 ```

-* More configurations you can add: <https://github.com/alexandrevicenzi/Flex/wiki/Configuration-example>{:target="_blank"}
+* More configurations you can add: <https://github.com/alexandrevicenzi/Flex/wiki/Configuration-example>{:target="_blank"}.
+You probably will want many of them.

 ### Verdict